 Built in 1835, this home was transformed into a Greek Revival house by "itinerant column workers" in 1844.
 It's more than likely, the group of craftsmen traveled to Maumee to build columns for the new Lucas County Courthouse and were engaged to add four classic Doric columns to this home.

-The house was built on property originally owned by the Land Speculation Co., with fractional ownership by several investors.
-Early owners of the home were well-known Maumee leaders, including John E. Hunt, James M. Spafford, and Sardis Birchard, a merchant and banker who raised US president Rutherford B. Hayes and is most likely the person responsible for commissioning the four pillars that give the home its distinctive style and appearance.
-Arthur Henry, the editor of the Toledo Blade, and his wife, Maude, a pioneering woman reporter, owned the house briefly in the 1890s.
+The house was built on property originally owned by the Land Speculation Co., with fractional ownership held by several investors.
+Initial owners of the home were well-known Maumee leaders, including John E. Hunt, an early county treasurer and member of the Ohio legislature, James M. Spafford, brother of Perrysburg's founder Amos Spafford, and Sardis Birchard, a merchant and banker, who raised U.S. president Rutherford B. Hayes and is most likely the person responsible for commissioning the four pillars that give the home its distinctive style and appearance.
+Arthur Henry, the Toledo Blade editor, and his wife, Maude, a pioneering woman reporter, owned the house briefly in the 1890s.
 During that time, a famous visitor was Theodore Dreiser, who reportedly wrote the first chapters of his controversial novel, Sister Carrie, during his stay.

-Due to the clandestine nature of the Underground Railroad, most stories weren't recorded until years after the local conductors were gone, still several area residences were said to be part of a local network offering shelter and aid to escaped slaves on their way to Canada from the 1830s until end of the Civil War.
+Due to the Underground Railroad's clandestine nature, most stories weren't recorded until years after the local conductors were gone.
+Nonetheless, several area residences were said to be part of a local network offering shelter and aid to escaped slaves on their way to Canada from the 1830s until the end of the Civil War.
 In this particular case, escaping slaves made their way to this house from the Maumee River through a deep ravine that led to the basement.

 READ MORE about the sale of this house in 1996 here...